Iran makes little headway on key nuclear equipment

 “Iran appears to be continuing to encounter problems in its testing of production-scale cascades of advanced centrifuges,” a U.S. think-tank, the Institute for Science and International Security (ISIS), said.

-Cliff Kupchan, a Middle East analyst at consultancy Eurasia Group, said: “I note that the real game-changer, the advanced centrifuge program, still seems to be failing.”
+Cliff Kupchan, a Middle East analyst at consultancy Eurasia Group, said: “I note that the real game-changer, the advanced centrifuge programme, still seems to be failing.”

 Tehran says it is refining uranium to fuel a planned network of nuclear power plants so that it can export more of its oil and gas.
 The United States and its allies accuse it of a covert bid to develop nuclear bombs.